401d11/EmployMe/README.md

   - website acts as a proxy relaying message from business to the candidate of interest
   - Message will contain business information and message from business
   - Candidate will have freedom to engage with business or not.
+- Sign up
+  - Are you a business yes / no
+  - Create two separate sign up psages for candidate and businesses
+- Lanagugaes
+  - Add multipel